76ers trade Green, pick to Memphis for Melton

-CAMDEN — The Philadelphia 76ers traded the rights to the 23rd overall pick of Thursday night's NBA draft and Danny Green to the Memphis Grizzlies for De’Anthony Melton, said a person with knowledge of the situation.
+CAMDEN — The Philadelphia 76ers traded the rights to the 23rd overall pick of Thursday night's NBA draft and Danny Green to the Memphis Grizzlies for De'Anthony Melton.

-The Sixers selected Colorado State's David Roddy and he will be sent to Memphis, said the person, who spoke to The Associated Press on condition of anonymity because the trade was not yet official.
+The Sixers selected Colorado State's David Roddy and he will be sent to Memphis.

+"We're trying to win now," 76ers President Daryl Morey said.
+"We're looking for players who can contribute."

 Melton averaged 10.8 points per game for the Grizzlies last season and 8.4 points overall in two seasons with Phoenix and Memphis.
 Melton is scheduled to make $8.25 million next season and $8 million in 2023-24.